bhisaac/5eFP/5eFP-SRD.md

 All details about the 5eFP practice you are joining can be found in your setting handbook.

+- **READ-ALOUD TEXT.** Your GM reads this text aloud at the beginning of the game.
 - **GM CONTACT DETAILS.** Contact your GM and view their availability schedule.
 - **WORLD MAP.** Describes and illustrates the pre-conflict game world.
 - **HQ.** Details about HQ's organization or organizing force and the role PCs play within it.